shahpreetk/online-booking-frontend/README.md

 Frontend - The frontend of this online booking system is made using the Reactjs UI library.
 It helps in making a single-page application (SPA) that ensures fast rendering.
 React-Bootstrap with Styled Components has been used for the styling of the web app.
 To give the user a feeling of content being loaded, we show a loader using react-loading-skeleton after which the backend sends the data using Axios.
 The state management of the cart has been done using use-shopping-cart and the checkout is managed by Stripe payment system.

-Backend - The API system is made using Express, a lightweight Nodejs library.
-The data is saved on a NoSQL MongoDB database.
-To welcome the user after signup, we send an email using the Sendgrid service.
-For the security and privacy of the user, we use bcrypt to hash the user’s password in the database, and session authentication is done via JSON web tokens.

 ### 🔨 Installation and Setting it Up

 If you are interested in setting up the project on your local machine you can simply follow these steps -